dhwingens/wingens-dh-portfolio/final-project.md

 ---
 # Writeup and Graphs
 ## Intro
 I went through quite a few ideas for my final project.
-I was going to do something about Walt Whitman's Leaves of Grass and change over time, and the i was going to potentially encode Leaves of Grass in TEI format.
+I was going to do something about Walt Whitman's Leaves of Grass and change over time, and then I was going to potentially encode Leaves of Grass in TEI format.
 I ended up doing none of those things.
 I've mentioned quite a few times that I was in a class on Charles Dickens and George Eliot this semester, and as the course was winding down, I decided that I really wanted to do some analysis on texts that I felt like I really knew something about.
-At the same time, we were learnign in class about word/sentence embedding, which really struck me as an interesting an novel way to learn about the texts I've been reading about all semester and to gain some knowledge of machine learning.
+At the same time, we were learning in class about word/sentence embedding, which really struck me as an interesting an novel way to learn about the texts I've been reading about all semester and to gain some knowledge of machine learning.
 So, for my project I ran sentence embeddings on all the books I read in my Dickens and Eliot class.
 These are:
 - _Oliver Twist_ by Charles Dickens
 - *Great Expectations* by Charles Dickens
 - *Adam Bede* by George Eliot
 - *The Mill on the Floss* by George Eliot
-- *Middlemarch* by George Eliot.
+- *Middlemarch* by George Eliot

 I graphed the embeddings on a 2d plane with plotly.
 I really like how these graphs are interactive and can be explored.
 I spent a while trying to figure out how to get them to appear on this page as dynamic graphs, but after a couple hours and some very niche internet forums, I sorted it out.
 In order to analyze these texts, I also tried my hand at some topic modeling of the Dickens novels and eliot novels.
 The results of that topic modeling are at the bottom of the coding section.

 ## Data Gathering